E-Commerce Snapshot: Introduction | YouDigital Blog

 Shoppers not only shop online but also visit stores.
 To provide the same unified buying experience store associate needs the same information available to them through their store kiosk.
 Salesforce eCommerce can easily integrate with store kiosks to give shoppers improved service and access to more inventory than what is available just in-store.

-Today’s consumers expect your customer service representative to know everything about them including their previous complaints and shopping history, when they reach out for support.
-They do not like to provide all the information regarding products they are reaching out to you for..
-Therefore, it’s vital to have all the information readily available for your customer service representative when your customers call or emails.
-The customer feels more confident in your brand if you can assist them in as little time possible with as little questions asked.
+Today’s consumers expect your customer service representative to know everything about them including their previous complaints and shopping history when they reach out for support.
+They do not like to provide all the information regarding products they are reaching out to you for.
+Therefore, it’s vital to have all the information readily available for your customer service representative when your customers call or email.
+The customer feels more confident in your brand if you can assist them in as little time possible with as few questions asked.
 Salesforce eCommerce platform tracks all the client information to the different objects within salesforce, and it integrates with the service console to provide a 360-degree view of your customer to assist them with their query better.